RFQs, vendor quotes, and the resulting purchase order — all in Business Central.

 From request to purchase order in four steps.

-Pick items, quantities, delivery dates, and the vendors to invite from your existing Business Central vendor list.
+Pick items, quantities, delivery dates, and the vendors to invite from your existing Business Central vendor list — or begin with a customer inquiry that converts into a Sales Quote first.

 - 2Send to vendors